naufalsyqit/spanje_hotel_scraper/README.md

 ## Performance Tips

 1. **Reduce Month Count**: Set `month_count` to a smaller value to speed up scraping
-2. **Limit Hotels**: Modify `hotel_links[:3]` to scrape fewer hotels
+2. **Limit Hotels**: Modify `hotel_links[:count]` to scrape fewer hotels
 3. **Parallel Processing**: Consider using ThreadPoolExecutor for multiple hotels (future enhancement)

 ## Limitations

-- Currently scrapes only the Formentera destination
+- Currently scrapes only the Formentera destination (if flows are completely the same, it'll just need a modification on the url)
 - Requires active internet connection
 - TUI may have rate limiting - add delays if needed
 - Website structure changes may break the scraper
+- all using 2 person options
+- Meal plan kept greyed out to select

 ## Future Enhancements

 - [ ] Support for multiple destinations
-- [ ] Parallel hotel processing with ThreadPoolExecutor
+- [ ] Parallel hotel processing with ThreadPoolExecutor (need further inspect on the security as per now rotational IP kept getting blocked)
 - [ ] Database storage option
-- [ ] Email notifications for price drops
-- [ ] Async/await implementation for faster scraping
+- [ ] Async/await implementation for camoufox cookies collector
-- [ ] Proxy support for large-scale scraping

 ## Disclaimer